-The good news about an East Brunny bar crawl is that you don’t have to worry about wearing out your shoe rubber.
+The good news about a Brunswick East bar crawl in 2024 is that you don’t have to worry about wearing out your shoe rubber.
 We’re talking a compact little zone that packs so much drinking and snacking fun into its mileage you can consider it the Cottee’s cordial concentrate of good times.

 Sticking to two main thoroughfares, Lygon and Nicholson streets, means a compass and emergency flare aren’t necessary in these parts.
 It’s linear, it’s logical and there are two tram lines for the terminally lazy.
 Now get moving.